Estimated reading time: 10 minutes

-According to the National Fire Protection Agency, from 2010-2014, there were almost 16,000 dryer fires associated with dryer and washing machines in North America.
+According to the National Fire Protection Agency, from 2010-2014, there were almost 16,000 dryer fires associated with dryers and washing machines in North America.
 82% of those fires started in the laundry room, and 1/3 of them involved lint or other combustible sources.

 The following code excerpts are from the 2009 International Mechanical Code, which addresses dryer exhaust systems.
 2017 statistics

 Follow These Basic Building Codes:

 504.1 Installation.
 Clothes dryers should be exhausted following the manufacturer’s instructions.
-Dryer exhaust systems should be independent of all other systems and convey the moisture and any combustion products to the outside of the building.
+Dryer exhaust systems should be independent of all other systems and convey moisture and any combustion products to the outside of the building.
 Exception: This section shall not apply to listed and labeled condensing (ductless) clothes dryers.

 504.2 Exhaust penetrations.
 Where a clothes dryer exhaust duct penetrates a wall or ceiling membrane, the annular space (gap around the vent pipe) shall be sealed with noncombustible material, approved fire caulking, or a noncombustible dryer exhaust duct wall receptacle.

 Ducts that exhaust clothes dryers shall not penetrate or be located within any fire-blocking, draft-stopping, or any wall, floor/ceiling, or other assembly required by the International Building Code to be fire-resistance rated unless such duct is constructed of galvanized steel or aluminum of the thickness specified in Section 603.4 and the fire-resistance rating is maintained by the International Building Code.

-Fire dampers, combination fire/smoke dampers, and any similar devices that obstruct exhaust flow shall be prohibited in clothes dryer exhaust ducts.
+Fire dampers, combination fire/smoke dampers, and other devices that obstruct exhaust flow shall be prohibited in clothes dryer exhaust ducts.